 Symptoms Of An LCL Sprain

-A sprain to the LCL (lateral collateral ligament) may vary from being very mild to a complete rupture.
-LCL sprains are categorized into Grade 1, Grade 2 or Grade 3 depending on the extent of the injury with the Grade 3 injury being the complete rupture of the ligament.
-Severity and symptoms depend on the degree of stretching or tearing of the ligament.
-If the ligament is only mildly sprained there may only be very mild symptoms.
-With partial tears or complete tears symptoms may include:
+A sprain to the LCL (lateral collateral ligament) of the knee may vary from being very mild, to a complete ligament rupture.
+LCL sprains are categorized into Grade 1, Grade 2, or Grade 3 depending on the extent of the injury, with a Grade 3 injury being a complete rupture of the ligament.
+The symptoms and recovery time frames depend on the degree of stretching, or tearing of the ligament.
+If there is only a mild sprain to the ligament there may only be very mild symptoms, with partial tears, or complete tears potential symptoms may include:

-- Pain on the outside of the knee.
+- Pain felt on the outside of the knee.